A traditional Korean dish that was once only found in specialty stores is now widely available on grocery store shelves.

 This traditional Korean dish is made with salted, fermented vegetables including cabbage.
-In addition, you’ll also find seasonings such as sugar, salt, onions, garlic and chili pepper — which gives kimchi it’s spicy kick.
+In addition, you’ll also find seasonings such as sugar, salt, onions, garlic and chili pepper — which gives kimchi its spicy kick.

 Traditionally, kimchi was stored in-ground in large earthenware jars to prevent the delicacy from being frozen during the winter months.1 In the summer, this storage method kept the kimchi cool enough to slow down the fermentation process.

-Health Benefits From Fermentation
+Health Benefits of Fermentation

 Kimchi undergoes a unique lacto-fermentation process that’s different from other fermented foods.2 Basically, it uses bacteria of the genus Lactobacillus to break sugars down into lactic acid, which gives kimchi its characteristic sourness.